-Other factors in people's lives, including life stressors, social resources, and coping skills, also influence the resolution of addictive disorders.
-For example, individuals with more cohesive and well-organized families and fewer life stressors are more likely to follow a course of long-term recovery.
+Other factors in people's lives, including life stressors, social resources, and coping skills, also influence the resolution of disorders. addictive For example. individuals with more cohesive and wellorganized families and fewer life stressors are more likely to follow a course of longterm recovery.
 People's active efforts to confront and manage their life circumstances are also important.
 In this respect, individuals who rely more on approach coping (active problem solving, seeking guidance and support) and less on avoidance coping (cognitive avoidance, emotional discharge) tend to be more successful in managing life crises and their consequences and to be more likely to achieve stable remission and recovery.
 I should add that, for individuals who enter treatment, a supportive, well-organized treatment program with high expectations for recovery also is associated with a higher likelihood of stable remission and recovery (Moos, 1997; Moos, Finney, & Cronkite, 1990).